History of Venezuela: The First Republic

-Word of Spain's troubles in 1808 in the Napoleonic Wars soon reached La Guaira on July 14, aboard of French brigantine "Serpent".
-Two days after a movement broke out in Caracas known as the Mantuanos Conspiracy.
-These, who constituted the most powerful economic-social class of the city, led an attempt to establish a Government Junta that regulated the destiny of the General Captaincy of Venezuela following the invasion of Spain by Napoleon Bonaparte in absence of the King Ferdinand.
+Word of Spain's troubles in 1808 in the Napoleonic Wars soon reached La Guaira on July 14, aboard the French Brig Serpent.
+Two days after, a movement broke out in Caracas led by Mantuanos against Captain General Juan de Casas.
+These Mantuanos constituted the most powerful economic-social class of the city, led an attempt to establish a Government Junta that regulated the destiny of the General Captaincy of Venezuela following the invasion of Spain by Napoleon Bonaparte in absence of the King Ferdinand.
 That same night the militias began the arrests of the signatories of the junta petition, some of whom were imprisoned, others were confined to their farms or exilated to Spain, and a minor quantity were released after some time.
 Thus the conspiracy ended.
-Afterbut only on 19 April 1810 did its "cabildo" (city council) decide to follow the example set by the Spanish provinces two years earlier.
+After, but only on 19 April 1810, did its "cabildo" (city council) decide to follow the example set by the Spanish provinces two years earlier.
 Other provincial capitals — Barcelona, Cumaná, Mérida, and Trujillo among them – followed suit.
 Although the new Junta of Caracas had self-appointed elite members who claimed to represent the pardos (free blacks and even slaves), the new government eventually faced the challenge of maintaining the alliance with the pardos.
 Given recent history these groups still had grievances against the mantuanos.
-A segment of the mantuanos (among them 27-year-old Simón Bolívar, the future Liberator) saw the setting up of the Junta as a step towards outright independence.
+A segment of the Mantuanos (among them 27-year-old Simón Bolívar, the future Liberator) saw the setting up of the Junta as a step towards outright independence.
 On 5 July 1811, seven of the ten provinces of the Captaincy General of Venezuela declared their independence in the Venezuelan Declaration of Independence.